dfinity/ICRC-1/standards/ICRC-2/README.md

 The caller does not need to have the full token `amount` on the specified account for the approval to succeed, just enough tokens to pay the approval fee.
 The `spender`'s allowance for the account increases or decreases by the `amount` depending on the sign of the `amount` field.
 If the `expires_at` field is not null, the ledger resets the approval expiration time to the specified value.

 The ledger SHOULD reject the request if the caller is the same principal as the spender (no self-approvals allowed).

-The ledger MAY reject the request if the total allowance becomes too large (for example, larger than the total token supply).
+The ledger MAY cap the total allowance if it becomes too large (for example, larger than the total token supply).
+For example, if there are only 100 tokens, and the ledger receives two approvals for 60 tokens for the same `(account, principal)` pair, the ledger may cap the total allowance to 100.

 ```candid "Methods" +=
 icrc2_approve : (ApproveArgs) -> (variant { Ok : nat; Err : ApproveError });